Matt Olson Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.7 K/9, which ranks 18th in the league.
+- The Giants pitching staff ranks 17th in the league with a collective 8.7 strikeouts per nine innings.

-- The Giants' 4.00 team ERA ranks 10th among all league pitching staffs.
+- The Giants' 4.03 team ERA ranks 11th across all MLB pitching staffs.

-- Giants pitchers combine to allow 138 home runs (1.1 per game), the fifth-fewest in the league.
+- Giants pitchers combine to allow 140 home runs (1.1 per game), the sixth-fewest in baseball.

-- Walker (4-2) gets the starting nod for the Giants in his 11th start of the season.
-He's put together a 2.14 ERA in 46 1/3 innings pitched, with 53 strikeouts.
+- Beck makes his first start of the season for the Giants.

-- His most recent time out came in relief on Wednesday when the righty threw a scoreless third of an inning against the Philadelphia Phillies without giving up a hit.
+- The 27-year-old righty has 28 appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.